aarya-bhatia/infinite-maze/API.md

   return child # inner most child
 ```

 Once we have the target node, our job is simple.
-We request the MG to create a maze such that the maze width and height is less than the width and height of the target node's.
+If the target node is None, there is a boundary and we must fail to return a maze.
+If the target node already contains a maze, we return that maze.
+Otherwise, we request the MG to create a maze such that the maze width and height is less than the width and height of the target node's.
 Then, we subdivide the target node if we need to, and add 4 child nodes to the target node.
 Therefore, the target node becomes a subtree which contains a maze in the NW child at this time.

 We can describe our data structure in the module `tree.py` ([here](tree.py)) with a class callled 'Node'.
 This node class stores a maze, 4 child nodes and a parent Node.